Radio and Television of Bosnia and Herzegovina: Chronic financial crisis and funding collapse

-Political Interference and Editorial Pressure
+Political interference and editorial pressure

 Beyond the structural funding issues, BHRT and the public broadcasting system are plagued by internal mismanagement and deep-seated political interference.
 A 2024 report described the broadcasters as "hostages of political interests," citing non-transparent business practices, inadequate management, and political influence over editorial policy.

 The Board of Directors, whose members are appointed by the Parliamentary Assembly of BiH, has been accused of acting as a "Trojan horse" for political parties, with a history of pressuring and dismissing senior managers and editors.
 Despite legal mandates, the central coordinating body for the system, the Corporation of Public Broadcasters, has never been established due to political blockades, primarily from parties in Republika Srpska and Croatian-nationalist parties, preventing any systemic reform.

 The leadership of both BHRT and RTVFBiH have been criticized for operating their services as private fiefdoms, with their management tenures often extending far beyond their legal mandates due to political deadlock over appointments.

 BHRT has been a constant target of political pressure from nationalist parties across the ethnic divide.
 The most direct attacks have come from officials in Republika Srpska.
 In 2011, following public statements by the President of RS Milorad Dodik and Premier Aleksandar Džombić, calling for the abolition of BHRT, and encouraging non-payment of the RTV tax, BHRT's management issued a public letter, condemning the "incendiary and inflammatory statements."
 This hostility has often translated into official boycotts, with RS government officials refusing to give statements to BHRT journalists.

 The issue of BHRT is considered an internal one of BiH by Milorad Dodik, the president of RS and SNSD, who in 2024, recalled that the international community imposed the Law on PBS.
-“BHRT was not even formed as a result of an internal agreement between Republika Srpska and the Federation, that's why it's like this,” Dodik wrote on the social media Twitter/X. He called BHRT “a service for Muslims,” and concluded that “it should not exist as such” in 2022.
+"BHRT was not even formed as a result of an internal agreement between Republika Srpska and the Federation, that's why it's like this," Dodik wrote on the social media Twitter/X. He called BHRT "a service for Muslims," and concluded that "it should not exist as such" in 2022.

 On the editorial side, BHRT has faced criticism from Bosniak and Croatian political leaders as well.
 A significant internal scandal erupted in 2021 when a BHRT news anchor referred to the Army of RBiH as "so-called", leading to the immediate suspension of the anchor and the news editor.

-Internal System Conflict
+Internal system conflict

 The relationship between the three broadcasters was often antagonistic.
 In May 2024, BHRT cut FTV's signal for several hours, accusing it of not paying for transmission services.
 FTV responded by filing criminal charges against BHRT's management, and a local court quickly ordered BHRT to restore the signal, forcing it to provide services without payment.
 This also made BHRT temporarily suspend 15 of their shows, shortening some as well.
 This dispute was rooted in significant inter-entity debt; by 2025, BHRT claimed that RTVFBiH owed it over 14 million KM for services rendered, while RTRS's debt for unpaid tax shares exceeded 95 million KM.